-You might want to do this if you want to become a citizen of another country that doesn’t allow dual citizenship, for example.
+You might do this, for example, if you want to become a citizen of another country that does not allow dual citizenship.

 You can renounce your:

 - British subject status

 You can give up more than one at a time.

 Giving up your citizenship or status only affects you and not any other members of your family - although it could affect the status of any children you have in future.

 Your right to live in the UK will be affected if you give up citizenship.

 You can only give up your British citizenship or status if either of the following apply: